Judge blasts ex-Trump lawyer Sidney Powell over lawsuit to overturn U.S. election | Law-Order

 A U.S. judge on Monday appeared likely to reprimand Sidney Powell, a former campaign lawyer for Donald Trump, and other attorneys over a lawsuit they filed in Michigan seeking to overturn Democratic President Joe Biden's election victory.
 U.S. District Judge Linda Parker in Detroit suggested the pro-Trump lawyers should have investigated the Republican former president's voter fraud claims more carefully before suing.

 On Nov.
 25, a team of lawyers led by Powell filed a lawsuit on behalf of Michigan Republicans alleging rampant voter fraud.
-The also sought to have Trump named the winner of the Midwestern state's election, giving him Michigan's votes in the U.S. Electoral College which selects the winner of presidential races.
+The also sought to have Trump named the winner of the Midwestern state's election, giving him Michigan's votes in the U.S. Electoral College, which formally elects the winner of presidential races.
 During the hearing, Parker asked Powell and her co-counsel why they did not voluntarily dismiss their Michigan case on Dec.
-14 when the Electoral College formally confirmed Biden's election victory.
+14 when the Electoral College confirmed Biden's victory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)